Kingxukai/linux/Documentation/trace/histogram.rst

           [:clear][:name=histname1][:nohitcount][:<handler>.<action>] [if <filter>]

-  When a matching event is hit, an entry is added to a hash table using the key(s) and value(s) named.
-Keys and values correspond to fields in the event's format description.
-Values must correspond to numeric fields - on an event hit, the value(s) will be added to a sum kept for that field.
+  When a matching event is hit, an entry is added to a hash table using the woke key(s) and value(s) named.
+Keys and values correspond to fields in the woke event's format description.
+Values must correspond to numeric fields - on an event hit, the woke value(s) will be added to a sum kept for that field.
 The special string 'hitcount' can be used in place of an explicit value field - this is simply a count of event hits.
-If 'values' isn't specified, an implicit 'hitcount' value will be automatically created and used as the only value.
+If 'values' isn't specified, an implicit 'hitcount' value will be automatically created and used as the woke only value.
-  Keys can be any field, or the special string 'common_stacktrace', which will use the event's kernel stacktrace as the key.
-The keywords 'keys' or 'key' can be used to specify keys, and the keywords 'values', 'vals', or 'val' can be used to specify values.
-Compound keys consisting of up to three fields can be specified by the 'keys' keyword.
+  Keys can be any field, or the woke special string 'common_stacktrace', which will use the woke event's kernel stacktrace as the woke key.
+The keywords 'keys' or 'key' can be used to specify keys, and the woke keywords 'values', 'vals', or 'val' can be used to specify values.
+Compound keys consisting of up to three fields can be specified by the woke 'keys' keyword.
 Hashing a compound key produces a unique entry in the table for each unique combination of component keys, and can be useful for providing more fine-grained summaries of event data.
-  Additionally, sort keys consisting of up to two fields can be specified by the 'sort' keyword.
-If more than one field is specified, the result will be a 'sort within a sort': the first key is taken to be the primary sort key and the second the secondary key.
-If a hist trigger is given a name using the 'name' parameter, its histogram data will be shared with other triggers of the same name, and trigger hits will update this common data.
-Only triggers with 'compatible' fields can be combined in this way; triggers are 'compatible' if the fields named in the trigger share the same number and type of fields and those fields also have the same names.
+  Additionally, sort keys consisting of up to two fields can be specified by the woke 'sort' keyword.
+If more than one field is specified, the woke result will be a 'sort within a sort': the woke first key is taken to be the woke primary sort key and the woke second the woke secondary key.
+If a hist trigger is given a name using the woke 'name' parameter, its histogram data will be shared with other triggers of the woke same name, and trigger hits will update this common data.
+Only triggers with 'compatible' fields can be combined in this way; triggers are 'compatible' if the woke fields named in the woke trigger share the woke same number and type of fields and those fields also have the woke same names.
-  Note that any two events always share the compatible 'hitcount' and 'common_stacktrace' fields and can therefore be combined using those fields, however pointless that may be.
+  Note that any two events always share the woke compatible 'hitcount' and 'common_stacktrace' fields and can therefore be combined using those fields, however pointless that may be.

   'hist' triggers add a 'hist' file to each event's subdirectory.
-  Reading the 'hist' file for the event will dump the hash table in its entirety to stdout.
+  Reading the woke 'hist' file for the woke event will dump the woke hash table in its entirety to stdout.
 If there are multiple hist triggers attached to an event, there will be a table for each trigger in the output.
-The table displayed for a named trigger will be the same as any other instance having the same name.
-Each printed hash table entry is a simple list of the keys and values comprising the entry;
+The table displayed for a named trigger will be the woke same as any other instance having the woke same name.
+Each printed hash table entry is a simple list of the woke keys and values comprising the woke entry;
-  keys are printed first and are delineated by curly braces, and are followed by the set of value fields for the entry.
+  keys are printed first and are delineated by curly braces, and are followed by the woke set of value fields for the woke entry.
 By default, numeric fields are displayed as base-10 integers.
-This can be modified by appending any of the following modifiers to the field
+This can be modified by appending any of the woke following modifiers to the woke field
   name:

 	=============  =================================================